vavanade/open-computer-use/README.md

 - HuggingFace Spaces:
   - OS-Atlas (grounding)
   - ShowUI (grounding)
+- Mistral AI (Pixtral for vision, Mistral Large for actions)

 If you add a new model or provider, please [make a PR](../../pulls) to this repository with the updated providers.py!